Adam Doueihi: 2024

-Doueihi made his long awaited return to the Wests Tigers team in round 16 of the 2024 NRL season, scoring a try in the clubs 48-24 victory over Canberra.
+Doueihi made his long-awaited return to the Wests Tigers team in round 16 of the 2024 NRL season, scoring a try in the clubs 48-24 victory over Canberra.
 He played seven matches for the club as they finished with the wooden spoon for a third straight season.

 2025

 In round 8 of the 2025 NRL season, Doueihi kicked a penalty goal in golden point extra-time to win the match over Cronulla 20-18.
 In round 20, Doueihi kicked the winning field goal for the Wests Tigers with ten seconds remaining as the club defeated the Gold Coast 21-20.
 Seeking a new contract with Wests Tigers, he was described as "a true Mr Fix-It" who "had no problems filling in at centre", was "a first-class back-up option", and "his big body and ball-playing ability are two key attributes for the modern-day No.13".

 In August, Doueihi was moved to halfback and days later, after a victory over Canterbury, Wests announced that he had re-signed with the club on a two year deal.
 Doueihi said, "I'm a local boy and my priority was to stay.
 Also, after my third ACL (in 2023), [coach] Benji was one of the first people to get around me in the sheds after that game."

-Doueihi's season on 25 August, after an attempted tackle on Jason Taumalolo left him with a multiple facial fractures.
+Doueihi's ended season on 25 August, after an attempted tackle on Jason Taumalolo left him with a multiple facial fractures.
 He scored 135 points for the season, the most for the Tigers and the 11th most in the competition.

+2026

+On 13 March, the Wests Tigers announced that Doueihi had extended his contract with the club until the end of 2029.
+Early in the 2026 NRL season, Doueihi was high on the Dally M leaderboard, and was mooted as a possible State of Origin selection.
+In round 9, he dislocated his shoulder in Wests Tigers 52-10 loss against Cronulla and was ruled out for an indefinite period.

+Ahead of the clubs round 21 game against Canberra, it was reported that Doueihi had refused to play for the side after being placed in a different position by head coach Benji Marshall.
+Wests would go on to lose the game 56-10.
+The following week, Doueihi was named in the Wests Tigers team to face Parramatta.
+He scored a try in the match and kicked a field goal as the club lost narrowly 16-13.

+Doueihi was Wests Tigers' top point-scorer for the season, and the 23rd highest in the NRL, with 84 points from his 14 games.